ARK-Electronics/ark_companion_scripts/README.md

 ## Getting started
 If you're just getting started run the `setup.sh` script.
 This will install dependencies, configure the system, and build/install and start mavlink-router.

-These are the steps if you'd like to do it manually for the sake of understanding.
+These are the steps if you'd like to do it manually.

 #### Install dependencies
 ```